-We tested for impairment of the IBIO-101 therapeutic technology (or "IP"), classified as an indefinite-lived intangible asset, which had a carrying amount of \$5 million at December 31, 2023.
-The key impairment trigger was the decline in the Common Stock price during the second quarter of Fiscal 2024.
+We tested for impairment of the IBIO-101 therapeutic technology (or "IP"), classified as an indefinite-lived intangible asset, which had a carrying amount of \$5 million at March 31, 2024.
+The key impairment trigger was a delay in the business plan with respect to IBIO-101 which prompted us to update our future cash flow model.
 We engaged a third party to perform valuation assistance with estimating the fair value of IBIO-101 and preparing a market capitalization reconciliation.
 The Multi-Period Excess Earnings Method ("MPEEM") under the income approach was utilized to value the indefinite-lived asset.
 The MPEEM determines the value of a specified asset by calculating the present value of future earnings attributed to the asset.
 Since IBIO-101 is currently in its pre-clinical development phase, a probability of success was applied to the cash flows to account for the probability of reaching each step of development.
 The MPEEM requires that charges for the use of other contributory assets be subtracted under the theory that the owner of the subject asset does not own the other contributory assets and would have to rent/lease them in order to earn the cash flows related to the subject asset.

-The resulting probability of success adjusted "excess earnings" were discounted to the present value using a 14.5% discount rate, which was based on iBio's weighted-average cost of capital.
-The sum of the discounted excess earnings and the present value of the tax benefit related to amortization of the IBIO-101 indefinite-lived intangible indicated that the fair value was \$6.5 million as of the December 31, 2023, valuation date.
-Given that the carrying amount of the asset was \$5 million at December 31, 2023, it was concluded that no impairment existed.
+The resulting probability of success adjusted "excess earnings" were discounted to the present value using a 14.0% discount rate, which was based on iBio's weighted-average cost of capital.
+The sum of the discounted excess earnings and the present value of the tax benefit related to amortization of the IBIO-101 indefinite-lived intangible indicated that the fair value was \$5.9 million as of the March 31, 2024, valuation date.
+Given that the carrying amount of the asset was \$5.0 million at March 31, 2024, it was concluded that no impairment existed.